Join our list

-Let’s say you’ve got a complete cross-country trip planned, from New York City to Los Angeles.
+Let’s say you’ve planned a cross-country trip from New York City to Los Angeles.
 That’s a total of almost four days and three nights on the train.
 You’ll need more than a change of clothes.

 For a three-night cross-country trip, I’d have three tops to change into, plus the one that I wore on boarding day.
 No matter what season you travel, always have some kind of sweater or sweatshirt-type top to wear to the dining car.
 You never know how cold it could be in there.

 2. Comfy pants and more

 Since you’ll be sitting most of the day, be sure to pack one pair of comfy pants like sweat pants, yoga pants (you know…stretchy!) then pants or jeans for the dining, café or observation car.
 So, three pants is good: one comfy, two for daytime (in case you spill something on one pair)

 For shower room down the hall if you don’t have a deluxe bedroom – pack a little bag with your shampoo, conditioner, tooth brush, tooth paste and flip-flops for the shower plus a pack of Clorox or Lysol wipes for the bathroom countertop, faucet and door handle/lock.

 Easy-on shoes (slip-ons) and pack the sneakers / flip flops(for the shower, see above) / slippers for your room.

 5. Snacks and beverages

 You’re allowed to bring alcohol onboard for your sleeping compartment.
 Want a pre-dinner cocktail?
 Pack a small cooler with a jar of olives and ask your room attendant for ice.